hKedia/dShare/report/README.md

 Instead of deleting a `File` contract, *dShare* provides a way to achieve files.
-This is also useful to keep track of archived files and restore them at a later date, if required.
+This is also useful to keep track of archived files and restore them at a later date if required.

-When a file is archived, the `File` contract address is saved in array which is later used for filtering the archived files from the UI.
+When a file is archived, the `File` contract address is saved in an array which is later used for filtering the archived files from the UI.

 Restoring a file removes the `File` contract address from the archived files array.